 On paper, the PlayStation 3 is an amazingly powerful gaming console.
 It uses a high-powered graphics card and a unique cell processor.
 It's a theoretical super computer, able to handle hundreds of processes at once without overheating.
-Unfortunately, few developers actually know how to harness this power.
-Because it is so different from other video game consoles, the PlayStation 3 suffers with buggy versions of popular games.
-Even first-party developers cannot harness the PS3's full potential, and most games only feature 720p resolution.
-Still the PS3 is a great gaming system.
-The system has a huge variety of exclusive games, and many of the multiplatform games receive software updates within six months of launch.
+Unfortunately, few game developers actually know how to harness this power.
+Because it is so different from PCs and other gaming consoles, the PS3 suffers with buggy versions of popular games.
+Even first-party developers cannot utilize the system's potential, and most games only feature 720p resolution.
+Still, the PS3 has a huge variety of exclusive games covering all genres and styles.

 The PlayStation 3 is a great entertainment hub thanks to its Blu-ray drive, media apps and free access to the internet.
-The console is capable of voice and video chat, but you have to buy separate devices to access these programs.
-The PS3 lacks cross-game chat support, a feature on other consoles that allows you to voice chat with friends while you play different games.
-It is not likely that this feature will appear in any of the system updates in the future.
+The console is capable of voice and video chat, but you have to buy separate peripherals to access these programs.
+The PS3 lacks cross-game chat support, but you can enjoy chat parties.

 The Sony PlayStation 3 is a diverse video game console, offering interesting games, free online play and several media apps.
-Its system architecture looks powerful on paper, but many games suffer from bugs and glitches at launch.
-Even though the PlayStation 4 is now on shelves, Sony continues to improve the PS3 through constant system updates, a steady stream of games and great entertainment options.
+Its system architecture leads to many buggy games.
+Even though the PlayStation 4 is now widely available, Sony continues to improve the PS3 through constant system updates, a steady stream of games and great entertainment options.

 The PlayStation 3 offers free online gameplay through the PlayStation Network.

-Many publishers have issues porting games to the PS3, and most multiplatform games suffer major bugs and glitches on this console.
+Many publishers and developers have issues porting games to the PS3, and most multiplatform games suffer major bugs and glitches on this console.

-Although it's a last-gen console, the Sony PlayStation 3 is still among the best gaming devices thanks to free online gaming and a huge roster of games, many of which are exclusive to the system.
+Although it's a last-gen console, the Sony PlayStation 3 is still among the best gaming systems thanks to free online gaming and a huge roster of games.